EdenXItools/Addons/chocotime/README.md

 **Chocotime** is an Ashita v3 addon that displays the Vana'diel moon phase information on screen for Final Fantasy XI.

-## Requirements
+## Installation
-- Ashita v3.
-- `vanatime.lua` library.
-- `moon_phases.lua` data.
+1. Place `chocotime.lua`, `vanatime.lua`, and `moon_phases.lua` in `Ashita/addons/chocotime/`.
+2. Load the addon in-game using `/addon load chocotime`.

 ## Commands
 - `/chocotime visible` - Toggles the visibility of the display.
 - `/chocotime blink` - Temporarily shows the display for 10 seconds.

-## Installation
-1. Place `chocotime.lua`, `vanatime.lua`, and `moon_phases.lua` in `Ashita/addons/chocotime/`.
-2. Load the addon in-game using `/addon load chocotime`.

 ## Note
 - The repository includes a `VDI_Get_Moons.ps1` PowerShell script. **This file is not required for the addon to run.**